GispoCoding/QGIS-visualization-workshop/README.md

 -   Start and End Date/Time from Expressions.
 If your data does not have a valid datetime column you can use this option to make one form existing fields.
 - Redraw Layer Only.
 Like the first option, but layer gets redrawn on every frame.
 The first option and this are probably the biggest changes compared to the Time Manager plugin.
 This basically allows you to redraw layers even without a temporal attribute.
 You can for example use random values here that change on every frame or parse out seconds from.
 You can get some crazy ideas by applying the ideas from [this presentation by Nyall Dawson.](http://www.youtube.com/watch?v=v8li0VdrDBI)

+The data folder contains a shapefile with all the buildings in the Helsinki region called **region_buildings.shp.** .
+Add this to your project and open up the layer properties and find the Temporal tab.

 ![Adding temporal data to your project and turning on the tempral capabilities](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/add_temporal_data.PNG)

-After this you need to activate the Temroral Controller panel in your project (the clock icon) and turn on the animated view (the freen button).
+After this you need to activate the Temporal Controller panel in your project (the clock icon) and turn on the animated view (the green button).
 The animated view allows you to browse back and forth with the building data and see how the region has developed.

 ![Helsinki city center in 1912 with the temporal view](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/temporal_view.PNG)

 If there was also a dataset with demolished buildings this could be even more informative and interesting.
 This could be exported in to an animated gif or a video.
 If you want to add some basemaps to your QGIS, check out [this script.](https://raw.githubusercontent.com/klakar/QGIS_resources/master/collections/Geosupportsystem/python/qgis_basemaps.py)

 *Try to visualize the buildings in an informative way.
-What kind of information is important when building this type of animaton?*
+What kind of information is important when building this type of animation?*

 ## Creating a dashboard with QGIS
-Dashboards seem to be a thing currently in data visualization.
-So let's try to build one using QGIS.
+Dashboards [seem to be a thing](https://twitter.com/tjukanov/status/1242869466796625922?s=20) currently in data visualization.
+So let's jump on the bandwagon and try to build one using QGIS.
 First thing a dashboard needs is data that is updating on regular basis.
 In this example we will use ship locations form the [Digitraffic API](https://www.digitraffic.fi/en/marine-traffic/#/restjson--api).

 QGIS can read an API that returns valid GeoJSON directly from an URL without needing to save it to disk first.
 You can try that out by opening up the Data Source Manager and pasting this layer in there: https://meri.digitraffic.fi/api/v1/locations/latest